csomgyula/separator/doc/separator-dsl.md

 An escape escapes from normal parsing rules.
 That is to say separator rules are 'suspended' within an escape sequence.

-`escape` is a special keyword.
-Such keywords are prefixed with the `@` symbol.
-TODO: a better syntax?

-One can define escape within an escape itself:
+One can define escape within an escape itself with th `^` character:

     @escape " ^\" "